openlookeng/hetu-core/hetu-docs/en/sql/select.md

     FROM nation
     WHERE regionkey = (SELECT max(regionkey) FROM region)

 **Note**

-*Currently only single column can be returned from the scalar subquery.*
+*Currently, only single column can be returned from the scalar subquery.*